Growth Hormone acts on the brain to conserve energy during weight loss

 "GH receptors are found in large quantities in muscle and tissue, in the liver, and in organs directly involved in growth metabolism, but we found that the brain is also full of GH receptors.
 This is entirely new," Donato said.

-"We also found that brain GH is not only involved in growth metabolism but above all influences the metabolic responses that conserve energy when we're hungry or on a diet.
-This discovery, which is also new to science, has important implications in terms of understanding why it's so hard to lose weight."
+"We also found that brain GH is not only involved in growth metabolism but, above all, influences the metabolic responses that conserve energy when we're hungry or on a diet.
+This discovery, which is also new to science, has important implications regarding understanding why it's so hard to lose weight."

 In addition to researchers connected with ICB-USP, the group also included scientists at the University of São Paulo's Ribeirão Preto Medical School (FMRP-USP), Argentina's La Plata National University (UNLP), and Ohio University in the United States.

 "For decades, scientists have been trying to understand why it's so difficult to maintain the weight achieved after the sacrifices of a successful diet and why it's so easy to regain the lost weight.
-Leptin has hitherto been considered the main hormone that acts to conserve energy when we're hungry," Donato said.
+Leptin has hitherto been considered the main hormone that conserves energy when we're hungry," Donato said.

 Leptin levels usually plummet in response to weight loss, he explains.
 But knowing this has not led to creating a successful diet or therapy with leptin that could allow subjects to get off the yo-yo diet cycles once and for all.

 "The weight loss process evidently involves several metabolic processes and several hormones besides leptin.
 This is where GH comes in.
-We found that in response to weight loss, GH acts on the brain in a similar way to leptin.
+We found that in response to weight loss, GH acts on the brain similarly to leptin.
 However, while leptin levels fall, the opposite happens to GH.
 Weight loss triggers a rise in bloodstream levels of GH," Donato said.

 "In the recently published article, we show that central growth hormone signaling also promotes neuroendocrine adaptations during food deprivation."